hivepoint/navu-docs/sidebar-embedding.md

 ## Custom Open/Close

-Let's say you do not want a FAB on your website  but want to add a open/close button in your menu to show the sidebar.
+Let's say you do not want a FAB on your website  but want to add an open/close button in your menu to show the sidebar.

 You can hide the FAB via CSS: